Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors

-In \textbf{\Cref{sec:resource-props}} we define and prove \emph{resource-safety properties} based on the allocation monad: a (well-typed) ordered program releases all its resources exactly once in reverse order of allocation; a (well-typed) linear program does so in random order.

-In \textbf{\Cref{sec:affine-lang}} we present an extension of the first language: a calculus \AffLang which is an ordered call-by-push-value language with allocation effects and exceptions, in which every positive type has a chosen effectful erasure map, and in which allocation failure results in an exception.
+In \textbf{\Cref{sec:affine-lang}} we present the \emph{resource CBPV}, an extension of the ordered language, through a calculus \AffLang.
+It is an affine CBPV language with allocation effects and exceptions, in which every positive type has a chosen effectful erasure map ($\DropB$), and in which allocation failure results in an exception.
 Its exchange rule does a side-effect, as it changes the observable execution order of destructors; we also consider its ordered fragment \OAffLang.
-We establish that this language also ensures the resource-safety properties for (well-typed) programs, by describing a translation into the calculus \LinLang that preseves the ordered fragment. \AffLang and \OAffLang inherit the resource-safety properties of \LinLang and \OLinLang, respectively.
+We define the semantics of \AffLang by a translation into \LinLang that preserves the ordered fragment. \AffLang and \OAffLang inherit the resource-safety properties of \LinLang and \OLinLang, respectively.

-Then, in \textbf{\Cref{sec:cat-model}} we define a presheaf model for \OLinLang, in which central types coincide with resource-free types and with types with a trivial destructor.
-It models an ordered logic with a destructor for all types without being a model of affine logic in the usual sense.

-Lastly, in \textbf{\Cref{sec:discussion}}, we conclude with a discussion replacing the results in the context of the theory of programming languages.
+Then, in \textbf{\Cref{sec:cat-model}} we define a presheaf model for \OLinLang, which models an ordered logic with a destructor for all types, without being a model of affine logic in a traditional sense.
+Lastly, in \textbf{\Cref{sec:discussion}}, we conclude with a discussion placing the results in the context of the theory of programming languages.